beaglebreath/z2-LOMP/README.md

 # z2-LOMP
-this is my attempt to get a LOMP stack (lighttpd, openwrt, mysql, php5) working on a zipit z2.
+this is my attempt to get a LOMP stack (lighttpd, openwrt, mysql, php5) working on a zipit z2. i actually wanted a LAMP stack, but i was having problems with apache.  i switched over to lighttpd, and my LAMP acronym no longer worked.  hence LOMP...

 the following describes some of the problems i encountered installing software.  i think everything is working now, except for the connection between php and mysql.  at the bottom of